alessiabresolin/275601/README.md

 #### a) Data Understanding
 - 'recsys_customers.csv': customer id associated to age and optional participation to fashion news and club member.
-- 'recsys_articles.csv': article id associated to the name of the product, colour of the product (from very detailed to very general), department, group of membership, section or type of garment.
+- 'recsys_articles.csv': article id associated to the name of the product, colour of the product (from very detailed to very general), department, group of membership, section and type of garment.
 - 'recsys_transactions.csv': purchase done by a customer on a certain date

 #### b) Data Preparation